Verifying Equilibria in Finite-Horizon Probabilistic Concurrent Game Systems: Preliminaries

-A \emph{subgame perfect equilibrium} is a strategy profile $\pi$ that satisfies the Nash equilibrium condition after every history.
+A \emph{subgame-perfect equilibrium} is a strategy profile $\pi$ that satisfies the Nash equilibrium condition after every history.
 This means that for every plausible history $h$ we have that $\pi|_h$ is a Nash equilibrium in $\mathbb{G}_h$.
 Note that histories are not dependent on $\pi$, as histories correspond to paths of states that occur with positive probability when arbitrary agent behaviors are considered, not just the behavior suggested by $\pi$.
 This is opposed to Nash equilibrium, which can be thought of as verifying the equilibrium condition for the starting state history $h = v_0$ only.
-The subgame perfect equilibrium is then naturally thought of as strengthening the Nash equilibrium.
-The \textbf{subgame-perfect-equilibrium verification problem} takes as input a concurrent game $\mathbb{G}$ and a strategy profile $\pi$ and decides whether $\pi$ is a subgame perfect equilibrium in $\mathbb{G}$.
+The subgame-perfect equilibrium is then naturally thought of as strengthening the Nash equilibrium.
+The \textbf{subgame-perfect-equilibrium verification problem} takes as input a concurrent game $\mathbb{G}$ and a strategy profile $\pi$ and decides whether $\pi$ is a subgame-perfect equilibrium in $\mathbb{G}$.